 Tables 1.1 to 1.3 show the degree to which the waters of the District supported their designated uses.
-Appendices 3.4 to 3.8, in the Surface Water section, are maps showing the degree to which those waters met their uses.
+Appendices 1.1 to 1.4 are maps showing the degree to which those waters met their uses.

 Groundwater is not monitored on the same basis as surface water.
 This is partly due to the fact that surface water north of the District's boundary, not groundwater, is the drinking water source for the District.
 However, groundwater quality is scrutinized via compliance monitoring and ongoing studies.